3 Mexico Players Who Could Cause Problems for Bafana Bafana in the 2026 World Cup Opener

 South Africa have some notable names in their squad and players who could help Hugo Broos get a win against the co-host in the presence of their home crowd.

-Bafana Bafana are hoping to make history in this year's global football football competition by qualifying for the knockout rounds, but would need to get good results in the group stage and it would be starting against Mexico, with games against the Czech Republic and South Korea.
+Bafana Bafana are hoping to make history in this year's global football competition by qualifying for the knockout rounds, but they need to get good results in the group stage, and it will start against Mexico, with games against the Czech Republic and South Korea.

 3 Mexico stars who could trouble Bafana

-"We all remember the famous Siphiwe Tshabalala's dance alongside his teammates after scoring their beautiful goal in 2010, we expect another choreographed if Bafana Bafana get to score in the match, but they need to be wary of some of Mexico players.
+"We all remember the famous Siphiwe Tshabalala's dance alongside his teammates after scoring their beautiful goal in 2010.
+We expect another choreographed dance if Bafana Bafana score in the match, but they need to be wary of some of Mexico's players.

-"One of the players they should be watchful of his Raul Jimenez, he is one of the experienced player in Mexico's squad and this would be his fourth World Cup.
-He has been in England since 2018, playing the English Premier League, and would be an important figure at this World Cup.
+"One of the players they should be watchful of is Raul Jimenez, he is one of the experienced players in Mexico's squad, and this would be his fourth World Cup.
+He has been in England since 2018, playing in the English Premier League, and would be an important figure at this World Cup.

-"Another player who could be a problem for Bafana Bafana is Julian Quinone, the Columbian-born forward took the Saudi Pro League by storm in the just-concluded season, winning the goldern boot ahead of Cristiano Ronaldo and he should be monitored by South Africa's defenders.
+"Another player who could be a problem for Bafana Bafana is Julian Quinone, the Colombian-born forward, who took the Saudi Pro League by storm in the just-concluded season, winning the golden boot ahead of Cristiano Ronaldo, and he should be monitored by South Africa's defenders.

 Source: Briefly News